KodoPengin/Del_U3A/README.md

 - readme_EN.txt

 # Installation & readme
-- Copy the batch of your choice into your Steam folder and run the "del_u3a_en.bat" or "del_u3a_de.bat"
+- Copy the batch of your choice into your Steam folder and/or library folder and run the "del_u3a_en.bat" or "del_u3a_de.bat"

 # Special features:
 - Option to delete Crashlytics from Unity Technologies, ApS, Microsoft Corporation, Google LLC, Avalanche Studios and Epic Games, Inc.
-- Option to block some basic spyware with Windows hosts
 - Option to clean your Steam folders (Library Cache, Picture, Download and Shadercache)
 - Option to clean your Steam HTML Cache